sagigbriela/sagigbriela/README.md

-- 👋 Hi, I’m @sagigbriela
+- 👋 Hi, I’m @sagigbriela and I'm 42Student.
-- 👀 I’m interested in ...
+- 👀 I’m interested in Data Analisys and Game Development.
-- 🌱 I’m currently learning python and I'm getting really good at it!
+- 🌱 I’m currently learning C.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...